MystenLabs/graphql-benchmark/README.md

 - `runnable_query.py` - converts the `debug_query` display printed by graphql for each query into something you can copy and paste into psql
 - `utils.py` convert base58 to hex - useful for converting `transaction_digest` to something that can be run against `transactions` table
 - `review.py` to merge multiple runs, select combinations that timed out, repro arbitrary runs

+# Performance Parity Checks (WIP)

+`./run_performance_parity.sh` will kick off the benchmarks stored in `evaluation/parity/benchmarks` and write to `experiments/evaluation/parity/benchmarks/uniqueTimestamp/suite/jsonFile.json`

+Within the top-level `evaluation/parity/benchmarks`, we have dirs representing suites for `balance`, `coin`, and so on.
+The script will create a corresponding dir in `experiments/evaluation/parity/benchmarks/timestamp`, where the files nested in that path will mirror the structure of the original suite.